-- a.
-Fill out the registration form on the Hudson Data Jam registration website.
+- Fill out the registration form on the Hudson Data Jam registration website.
 Only one registration form is necessary for each adviser.
-Junior Data Jam teams will register using the same form. - b.
+Junior Data Jam teams will register using the same form. - 2.
 You will receive a confirmation by email.
-If you have not received a confirmation within 24 hours of submitting your registration, please email us at caryeducation@caryinstitute.org. - c.
+If you have not received a confirmation within 24 hours of submitting your registration, please email us at caryeducation@caryinstitute.org. - 3.
 All students participating in the competition must complete the student consent form with their parent/guardian.
+These are due Friday, February 24, 2023.
 Team projects with missing consent forms cannot be judged.